J03D03/redhat-5.2/README.md

 # Running Red Hat 5.2 (1998) with QEMU

-This is an extension to Marcos David's blogpost from 2014 which can be found [here](https://marcosgildavid.blogspot.com/2014/07/remembering-red-hat-linux-52-from-1998.html).
+This is an extension to Marcos David's blog post from 2014 which can be found [here](https://marcosgildavid.blogspot.com/2014/07/remembering-red-hat-linux-52-from-1998.html).
 All steps to create a functional Red Hat 5.2 machine with network support are listed below.

 ---